 “[Gene] Roddenberry always contended that the Federation is not a military organization.
 Yet they always behaved as if it were,” he argued.
 “They have ranks, they have military courtesy and Kirk is definitely in command on his ship.”

-Meyer preferred the military look and asked Fletcher to design rank insignia to make the uniforms look even more real.
+Meyer preferred the military look and asked Fletcher to design rank insignia to make the uniforms look even more like uniforms.

 There was kind of a complicated arrangement of divisions and ranks expressed by the braid on the sleeves.
 I made that up.
 I organized it and produced a little instruction booklet about it for the wardrobe department and anyone else who was interested.

 However, the flaps presented Robert Fletcher with a problem.
-When it was open, one could clearly see the snaps that held it in place and — as he put it — these looked distinctly unfuturistic.
+When it was open, one could clearly see the snaps that held it in place — and these looked distinctly unfuturistic.

 In order to make it look less like plain old snaps, I found this sterling silver chain that looked strange.
 I ordered a reel of it and sewed it in with the snaps to give it a feeling that it was perhaps a magnetic closing.